 Dr. Alan K. Betts

-Dr. Alan Betts of Atmospheric Research in Pittsford, Vermont is a leading climate scientist.
+Dr. Alan Betts of Atmospheric Research in Pittsford, VT is a climate scientist.
 Browse alanbetts.com.